LaRambla20/Repo10_SOFAR-assignment-final/README.md

 These absolute paths must be changed with your own ones depending on where you placed the project in your filesystem.

-Finally, to run the program simply use the following command:
+In the root folder of the Ros2 workspace, RUN THE PROGRAM by typing on terminal:
 ```bash
 $ ros2 launch object_following_robot multi_robot_simulation_launch.py
 ```